atkins126/delphi4docker/README.md

 - Consider having 150GB HDD space available for each VM

 # Caveats
 - Use the same user name in your VMs as your docker container.
-I strongly recomend you to use root as user.
+I strongly recomend you to use root as user
   	* In your Windows machine, create a user called root
   	* In your Ubuntu machine, run everything as root
 - If you’re using Mac and Parallels for managing VMs, use the option “Isolate Windows from Mac”
 - Tested using Delphi 11.3 only.
-For the previous version of Delphi, it might not work because Eclipse Adoptium folder doesn’t exist.
+For the previous version of Delphi, it might not work because Eclipse Adoptium folder doesn’t exist

 # Setting up for Windows VM
 - Install Delphi as a regular installation (Uncheck the option “Install for all users” and use the default destination folder)